Wuodmadam/se-assignment-4-github-and-visual-studio-Wuodmadam/README.md

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.
 Repositories on GitHub:
+GitHub is a web-based interface that uses Git, the open source version control software that lets multiple people make separate changes to web pages at the same time.

+the primary functions of github are:

+enhanced collaboration
+easy file management

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.
 Version Control with Git: